Uhhseam/Projects/README.md

 # Projects
-NumberGuessingGame allows the user to play a game where you guess the number.
-It also checks if the user is correctly inputting an integer.
-(Work in progress)
+1) NumberGuessingGame allows the user to play a game where you guess the number randomly selected based on a lower limit and an upper limit.
+It also checks if the user is correctly inputting an integer through a Try Except Else clause nested in a while loop.